rundeck-plugins/py-winrm-plugin/README.md

 * **WinRM Transport Protocol**: WinRM transport protocol (http or https).
 It can be overwriting at node level using `winrm-transport`
 * **WinRM Port**: WinRM port (Default: 5985/5986 for http/https).
 It can be overwriting at node level using `winrm-port`
 * **Shell**: Windows Shell interpreter (powershell o cmd).
 It can be overwriting at node level using `winrm-shell`
+* **connect/read times out**: maximum seconds to wait before an HTTP connect/read times out (default 30).
+This value should be slightly higher than operation timeout, as the server can block *at least* that long.
+It can be overwriting at node level using `winrm-readtimeout`
+* **operation timeout**: maximum allowed time in seconds for any single wsman HTTP operation (default 20).
+Note that operation timeouts while receiving output (the only wsman operation that should take any significant time, and where these timeouts are expected) will be silently retried indefinitely.
+It can be overwriting at node level using `winrm-operationtimeout`

 For Kerberos
 * **krb5 Config File**: path of the krb5.conf (default: /etc/krb5.conf)